hsachdevah/aws-cleanup/README.md

 This project helps to terminate/delete all the resources in a given AWS account.

-This is particularly useful if you are learining to work with AWS & don't want to accidently leave any service in running state only to find out that you have been charged on your credit card at month end.
+This is particularly useful if you are learning to work with AWS & don't want to accidentally leave any service in running state only to find out that you have been charged on your credit card at month end.

 ## Installing